cli-ish/caddy-me/README.md

 # Basic golang+caddy setup

-This repository can be used as template for https golang apps, the net.http server is not directly used for ssl from golang.
+This repository can be used as a template for https Golang apps, the net.http server is not directly used for SSL by Golang.

-Instead, caddy(a golang project) manages the ssl stuff for us and allows us for ssl per default without the normal ssl troubleshooting (over letsencrypt).
+Instead, caddy (a Golang project) manages SSL for us and allows us to use SSL by default without the normal SSL debugging.

 # Setup